-- Supraspinatus (abduction) – Arms flexed at 30’, with palms pointing laterally, and thumbs pointing downwards.
+- Supraspinatus (abduction) – Arms flexed and abducted to 30’, with palms pointing laterally, and thumbs pointing downwards.
 Patient tries to flex arms further against resistant.

 - Infraspinatus / teres minor (external rotation) – Elbow tucked into chest well, flexed at 90’.
 Patient tries to move palms apart (external rotation) against resistance

-Test for shoulder impingement – which is essentially inflammation of the tendons of the rotator cuff.
+Also tests for for shoulder impingement – which is essentially inflammation of the tendons of the rotator cuff – specifically the supraspinatus tendon.
 Ask the patient to flex their arm to 90’.
 Then flex the elbow to 90’ so that this forearm is parallel to the floor.
 Now, press down on the patient’s wrist and at the same time try to forcibly inwardly rotate the shoulder joint.
 This is a passive movement, so the patient should be relaxed.
 This basically presses the tendons of the shoulder cuff against the coraco-humeral ligament. you may also want to repeat the test with external rotation to check the tendon of subscapularis.

 - Positive test – pain is elicited.
 Particularly if the pain is greater, the greater the degree of internal rotation